UDT-ITF/website/source/presentation/index.md

 ### 4.6.
 Linked Data Context and Extensions

 The top level resource in the response _MUST_ have the `@context` property, and it _SHOULD_ appear as the very first key/value pair in the JSON representation.
 This tells Linked Data processors how to interpret the document.
-The ITF Presentation API context, below, _MUST_ occur once per response in the top-most resource, and, thus, _MUST NOT_ appear within [embedded][prezi30-terminology] resources.
+The ITF Presentation API context, below, _MUST_ occur once per response in the top-most resource, and, thus, _MUST NOT_ appear within [embedded](#12-terminology) resources.
 For example, when embedding a TextFrame within a Manifest, the TextFrame will not have the `@context` property.

 The value of the `@context` property _MUST_ be either the URI `https://textframe.io/api/presentation/{{ page.major }}/context.json` or a JSON array with the URI `https://textframe.io/api/presentation/{{ page.major }}/context.json` as the last item.
-Further contexts, such as those for local or [registered extensions][registry], _MUST_ be added at the beginning of the array.
+Further contexts _MUST_ be added at the beginning of the array.

 ``` json-doc
 {